 So, spend a few days in Sin City and then de-sin on the road, all while soaking in some beautiful scenery.

 Here are some of the best RV and campervan campgrounds near Las Vegas.

 The sky around Mesquite Spring is very dark, which makes for some incredible views of stars, and the daytime views, particularly of the surrounding mountains, are beautiful too.
-There are also some great day hike opportunities near the campground.
-Note that there is no cell service at Mesquite Spring; you can get a signal at the main road a couple miles away.
+There are also some excellent day hike opportunities near the campground.
+Note that there is no cell service at Mesquite Spring; you can get a signal at the main road a couple of miles away.

 Situated less than an hour from Sin City, Lake Mead offers some of the best camping near Las Vegas.
 There are 700 miles of shoreline that you can enjoy by swimming, boating, waterskiing, fishing, and more.